-We will provide a copy of any or all of the information we incorporate by reference, at no cost, to each person, including any beneficial owner, to whom this prospectus is delivered.
+We will provide a copy of the information we incorporate by reference, at no cost, to each person to whom this prospectus is delivered.
 To request a copy of any or all of this information, you should write or telephone us at the following address and telephone number:

-Trex Company, Inc. Attn: Anthony J. Cavanna 160 Exeter Drive Winchester, Virginia 22603-8605 (540) 542-6300
+Trex Company, Inc.

+Attn: Anthony J. Cavanna

+160 Exeter Drive

+Winchester, Virginia 22603-8605

+(540) 542-6300